How does directivity, listening distance and absorption affect energy decay in a room?

 July 25, 2024

-Although directivity does affect reverberation in a room, neither T30 (Reverberation Time) nor EDT (Early Decay Time, see below) clearly characterizes non-diffuse reverberation.
+Although directivity does affect reverberation in a room, neither reverberation time (T30) nor early decay time (EDT, see below) clearly characterizes non-diffuse reverberation.
 Directivity has a huge impact on the early part of the energy decay, as reflected in EDT measurements, but T30 is quite insensitive to the directivity and location of the source.
 On the other hand, the contribution of late reflections in EDT measurements is very low.
 What happens in a room can only be understood by analyzing energy decay curves in frequency bands.
-(Note: T30 is measured between -5 dB and -35 dB, EDT is measured between 0 dB and -10 dB.)

 There are several methods for analyzing energy decay in an acoustical system: Cumulative Spectral Decay (CSD), SFT analysis (short FFT analysis window is shifted through the impulse response) and energy decay vs time in a selected frequency band.
 Each has its own pros and cons.